 A system module, stand-alone system, database application, electronic worksheet, or combination thereof should be used for accounting and financial reporting purposes related to the university's buildings.
 The accounting and reporting methods may vary depending on if the construction project is in progress or completed and whether an integrated system is utilized.
 The methods and systems used should be discussed in the policy and procedures manual.
 The system should be reconciled periodically to the general ledger.
 The frequency of this reconciliation is dependent on the timing of related postings made to the general ledger asset accounts and the consistency of postings to the Capital Assets Management System.
-At a minimum, the Capital Assets Management System should be reconciled to the general ledger annually as part of the year-end procedures.
+At a minimum, the Capital Assets Management System should be reconciled to the year-end procedures.